 A study involving THC and CBD treatment for cancer saw those in remission that used these cannabis molecules had an 83% less chance of recurrence in a year, as compared to the placebo group who had a 53% one-year survival rate.

 In addition, CBD and THC both provide pain relief to the body.
 That’s because CB1 and CB2 receptors are placed throughout the body.
-Whenever inflammation, bacterial infections, or injuries happen, localized cannabinoid receptors let us know.
+Whenever inflammation, bacterial infections, or injuries happen, localized cannabinoid receptors let us know at thc edibles.

 Your brain receives the message.
 When this happens, it releases a protein known as substance P. Substance P is our pain perception.